Library Collection Assessments

-- Number of continuing resource titles (serial/journal) accessible for the discipline.
+- Number of journals and other continuing resources accessible for the discipline.

-- Summarize complete holdings in identified call number areas.
+- Summarized holdings in identified call number areas.
 This includes current serial holdings and a summary of all material holdings separated by major significant call number groupings (such as PR or PS, or by LC number ranges, P1-999) relevant to the academic discipline.

 - Circulation figures for each monograph title in the compiled holdings list.

-- Current year, active serial/journal/continuing resource access paid for by the library to support the academic discipline/s associated with the program under review.
+- Current continuing resources (journals serials) paid by the library to support the academic discipline/s associated with the program under review.
 This may include individual continuing resources annual cost, cost-per-use and/or circulation figures if available.

 - List of indexes and databases supporting research relevant to the academic discipline/s of the program under review.

 Program reviews for all academic departments are the responsibility of the Office of Institutional Effectiveness, a Division of Academic Affairs.
-For this reason, though the Collection Development Librarian compiles the data, the information is sent by the library directly to the Associate Vice President for Institutional Effectiveness.
-Academic departments undergoing their ACR must contact the Office of Institutional Effectiveness directly for this information.
+Even though the Collection Development Librarian compiles the data, academic departments undergoing their ACR must contact the Office of Institutional Effectiveness for this information.

 - What was purchased by the library for the relevant academic discipline/s over the past 5 years.
 This will include serial subscriptions or non-consecutively purchased serial titles.

-- Current year, active serial/journal title access paid by the library’s serial budget for the relevant academic discipline/s if requested.
+- Current serial/journal titles paid by the library to support the relevant academic disciplines (if requested).

-The library will report whatever the accrediting body requires.
+The library will follow the accrediting body's report requirements.
 Please send the accrediting agency documents to Collection Development with sufficient time to gather all the information and documentation.
 Some reports require several days to generate, so contact us as soon as possible.

-Reports can be produced using OCLC’s WorldShare Collection Evaluation.
-This can list all material holdings (monographs, annuals and audio visual material) in a specific subject discipline at Texas State University Library.
-It can compare our holdings to other institutions.
+Collection Development can produce reports using OCLC’s WorldShare Collection Evaluation.
+This application can list all material holdings (monographs, annuals and media) in a specific subject discipline at Texas State University Library.
+It can compare our holdings to those of other institutions.
 It can also be limited to holdings within a certain time period (year or range of years).
-This option requires time, so it should be discussed as soon as possible, before the section about the library in a new program proposal is written.
+This comparative report requires time, so it should be discussed as soon as possible, before the section about the library in a new program proposal is written.

 Journal Citation Reports